 Kirkwall Townscape Heritage Initiative

-Work Starts on Two Major KTHI Projects in Kirkwall
+Works Completed on Two Major KTHI Projects in Kirkwall

 As the building was vacant and given its size and history it was designated a ‘Priority’ building by the KTHI, which allowed funding to be allocated toward finding a new use for it.

 Under normal circumstances, due to the buildings listed status and the extra construction costs associated with re-using old buildings, it was highly unlikely that a viable business use would be found for the building.
-The KTHI support has allowed the owners to bridge that gap and create a sustainable business idea for the much loved building.
+The KTHI support has allowed the owners to bridge that gap and create a sustainable business idea for the much-loved building.
 The KTHI could not have achieved its aim of bringing the building back into use without the vision and drive of the owners, and their desire to see the project to this stage.

 The Kirkwall Library dates from 1683 and is recognised as Scotland’s oldest Public Library.
 The Library relocated to a new building in 2003.
 The old library building was opened in 1909 by Andrew Carnegie, who twenty years earlier had gifted funds to ensure that the Library was free and open to all.
 In 1903 Carnegie gifted a further £1500 for the construction of a new Library building.
-The building is classical in style with a doric portico and pedimented semi dormers.
+The building is classical in style with a Doric portico and pedimented semi dormers.
 In the 1960s a flat roofed, stone fronted extension was wrapped around the main building.
-The site includes a two storey dwelling house, formerly housing the archive, which dates from the early nineteenth century.
+The site includes a two-storey dwelling house, formerly housing the archive, which dates from the early nineteenth century.